 - PDF preferred, also accept doc, docx, jpg and png.

 - Multipage documents must be combined into one file.

 - For security reasons we cannot accept documents in a compressed format (.zip, .rar) or those sent as download links to an online storage site.

 - If the documents were originally issued in a language other than English, then an official English translation must be provided along with the original language documents.

 Selection criteria for teacher education programmes

-Entry into these programmes is not automatic.
+Entry to teacher education programmes is not automatic.
 Selection for entry into our teacher education programmes is based on:

 - Academic ability

-- Involvement and interest in working with children and young people and an interest in facilitating and supporting their learning
+- Involvement and interest in working with children and young people in ethically responsible ways

-- Communication skills – your ability to communicate your ideas clearly, confidently and coherently, and to listen and respond to others appropriately
+- Ability to communicate your ideas clearly, confidently and coherently, and to listen and respond to others appropriately

 - Referee and school reports